OHSU Audiology Program

 - Tinnitus (ringing in the ear)

-- In-services to organizations, schools, health care systems and support groups
+- Outreach to organizations, schools, health care systems and support groups

 - Materials for learning about your hearing and how to prevent hearing loss

 Our team of highly qualified physicians, audiologists, and staff look forward to meeting you and discussing your care.